Oxyosteus: Species

-O. rostratus
+Oxyosteus rostratus

 The type species is the smaller of the two described species.
 It has a stout, triangular shaped rostrum, and very small tubercles.
 O. rostratus differs from O. magnus in that the former has a short antero-ventral process on its anterior lateral plate, and has a long and narrow anterior ventro-lateral plate.
 Skull lengths range from 11 to 13 cm.

-O. magnus
+Oxyosteus magnus

-O. magnus is the larger of the two described species from Bad Wildungen; the skull length of the holotype is 18 cm long.
+Oxyosteus magnus is the larger of the two described species from Bad Wildungen; the skull length of the holotype is 18 cm long.
 In addition to size, O. magnus differs from O. rostratus by having a very thin, needle-like rostrum, an anterior lateral plate with a long antero-ventral process, and a broad and short anterior ventro-lateral plate.

-O. sp.
+Oxyosteus sp.

 This unnamed species is based on an incomplete median dorsal plate suggestive of Oxyosteus.
 The plate was found in the Middle Frasnian portion of the Late Devonian strata of the Holy Cross Mountains in Poland.